andersy005/talks/presentations/2022/ams-keynote.md

 <hr>

-- The availability of source code and the right to modify ("free as in speech")
+- The availability of source code and the right to modify ("free as in speech") <!-- .element: class="fragment" data-fragment-index="1" -->
-- The Open source software must be free to use ("free as in beer")
+- The Open source software must be free to use ("free as in beer") <!-- .element: class="fragment" data-fragment-index="2" -->
-- The ethos of volunter stewardship and commmunity pervades open source software
+- The ethos of volunter stewardship and commmunity pervades open source software <!-- .element: class="fragment" data-fragment-index="3" -->

 Note: The source code must be open and available to anyone who wants to use it.
 You cannot charge people to use code that they are writing or have written.
 That means that you cannot simply take the code and charge money directly for it.
 Open source development could be looked at as a form of volunteering.
 Many developers have donated their time to either maintain or contribute to open source projects.
 These developers may not care about being compensated for their time—they are just happy for the experience, challenge or may just like helping others.